Skip to main content

 Most of Kyeema Vineyard was under contract to Hardys until 2006, and some vintages of both the Shiraz and Chardonnay grapes from Kyeema were blended into Hardys’ top range Eileen Hardy label due to their high quality.

 Winemaker Andrew McEwin, who had been sourcing fruit from Kyeema for his label Kyeema Wines since the first vintage in 1986, bought the vineyard in 2000, eventually rebranding as Capital Wines in 2008.
-In 2002 he extended by planting Merlot and Tempranillo, plus further Shiraz from cuttings of the older shiraz vines.
-Viognier was also added in 2006.

 The first vintage of Four Winds Vineyard branded wines incorporating grapes from Kyeema Estate was released in 2019.